Table of Contents

 So, it is important for you to understand, what those ratios are, how they are calculated and what they mean.

 Debt Service Coverage Ratio (DSCR)

-Also known as DSCR, this ratio is the measure of cash available to repay the company’s outstanding debt obligations.
+Also known as DSCR, this ratio is the measure of cash available to repay the company’s outstanding debt obligations with income.
 It is an important ratio, and is often used by the bank’ risk credit assessment approvers for underwriting business loans, as well as commercial real estate loans.